 \subsection{Calibrating the free parameters of the model}

-As noted above, this model only has three free parameters - the star formation efficiency ($f_*$), the timescale associated with grain growth ($\tau_0$) and the gas-to-virial radius relation ($\alpha$).
-The {\it fiducial} values are obtained as follows: \begin{itemize} \item $f_*$ is calibrated by fitting to UV LF data at $\muv \sim -18$ at $z \sim 5-13$.
-We use this magnitude since it corresponds to halos that are massive enough to be unaffected by feedback (from either supernovae or reionization) whilst being low-mass enough that dust does not have a reasonable effect on the UV luminosity.
+The construction of this model rests on a number of underlying assumptions detailed above, for which we have adopted representative or average values from the literature.
+This allows us to isolate and explore the impact of the three principal free parameters of this model; the star formation efficiency ($f_*$), the timescale associated with grain growth ($\tau_0$) and the gas-to-virial radius relation ($\alpha$).
+The {\it fiducial} values of these parameters are obtained as follows: \begin{itemize} \item $f_*$ is calibrated by fitting to UV LF data at an absolute UV magnitude of $\muv \sim -18$ at $z \sim 5-13$.
+We use this magnitude since it corresponds to halos that are massive enough to be unaffected by feedback (from either supernovae or reionization) whilst having a low enough mass that dust does not have a reasonable effect on the UV luminosity.
 We find a redshift evolution of $f_*$ that is best fit by \be f_*(z) = 10^{0.13z-3.5}. \ee At this point, the model yields the intrinsic UV LF at all $z \sim 5-20$.

 \item Following the work of \cite{dayal2022}, we explore $\tau_0$ values ranging between 0.3 and 30 Myr.
-While a value of $\tau_0$ = 0.3 Myr (with its extremely effective growth), leads to an overestimation of the observed dust-to-stellar mass ratios as compared to observational results from the ALPINE and REBELS surveys, dust growth is completely negligible for $\tau_0 $ = 30 Myr, leading to an under-prediction of this relation.
-Our model therefore is in good agreement with the observed dust-to-stellar mass ratios, as shown in Sec. \ref{results-dustm-stellm} for $\tau_0$ values in the range 0.5 - 10 Myr.
-We assume a fiducial value of $\tau_0 = 1$ Myr.
+While a value of $\tau_0$ = 0.3 Myr (with its extremely effective growth), leads to an overestimation of the observed dust-to-stellar mass ratios compared to observational results from the ALPINE and REBELS surveys, dust growth is completely negligible for $\tau_0 $ = 30 Myr, leading to an under-prediction of this relation.
+Our model is in good agreement with the observed dust-to-stellar mass ratios (see Sec. \ref{results-dustm-stellm}) for $\tau_0$ values in the range 0.5 - 10 Myr - we assume a fiducial value of $\tau_0 = 1$ Myr.
 At this point, we obtain the total dust mass for each object.